chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 TCP 9631 - This allows the Habitat API to be reachable from services on all backend nodes

-# Logs and service health check commands

-## Commands to check logs
-Ssh into the node where you have to to check logs and execute the below command.

-`journalctl -f`

-## Command to check Service health
-Ssh into the node where you have to check health of services and execute the below command.

- `hab svc status`

 # Troubleshooting guide

 ## Restore issues